genxsolutions/Cakes/README.md

 - Show list of cakes
 - show popup to show descriptions of the cake
+- pull to refresh
+- no network and error screen with retry functionality
-- accessibility support (built in for now)
+- accessibility support
+- dark and light mode support
+- config change handling
+- central dependency management
+- modularised concept

 ## Features planned as backlog
 - **Pagination** to efficiently load and display cake list